sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/AWS-operations-agent/okta-auth/OKTA-OPENID-PKCE-SETUP.md

 # Navigate to your project directory
 cd /path/to/your/AgentCore/project

-# Step 1: Update paths in the nginx config file 'okta-local.conf'
+Step 1: Update paths in the nginx config file 'okta-local.conf' located at /path/to/your/AgentCore/okta-auth/nginx/
 # Replace placeholder paths with your actual project path
 # There are 2 paths to be updated in Server block in 'okta-local.conf'.
 Use absolute paths for below from your project.
 # 1. at root /path/to/your/AgentCore/okta-auth;